ShayHill/article_install_vim_in_windows/README.md

 You may also want to install older versions, release candidates, or something else potentially not supported by Vim and it's plugins. **Don't do that yet!**

-First, select a relatively new and stable version of Python—no prereleases and no "month-of" releases.
+First, select a relatively new and stable version of Python&mdash;no prereleases and no "month-of" releases.
 Vim doesn't ship with it's own version of Python.
 Vim and it's plugins will try to use the newest version of Python you have.
 To avoid any problems, we'll tell Vim *which* version of Python we want to use.
 Open your `~vimfiles\vimrc` file and add the following (if your "relatively new and stable" version of Python is 3.11):

 ```vim
 if has("windows")